 After years of filling the music world with unbridled joy, real life eventually started to infiltrate Abba’s happy world of pop.
 The relationships that held them together sadly started to fray and the couples divorced.

 On December 11, 1982, Abba played their final performance.
-After that there was never another song or proper reunion but thankfully their music lived on – played for important moments of our lives – through the likes of Mamma Mia the Musical on stage and on film, and through other artists who were influenced by their ground-breaking sound.
-So thank you, Abba, for the music and for the memories.
+After that there was never another song or proper reunion until the launch of Abba Voyage, but thankfully their music lived on – played for important moments of our lives – through the likes of Mamma Mia the Musical on stage and on film, and through other artists who were influenced by their ground-breaking sound.
+So thank you for the music, Abba.